-- A. The executive management and administrative control of the District and its properties and facilities and the activities of its employees. - B. Hire all employees and subject to the provisions of law, to determine their qualifications and the conditions for their continued employment, or their dismissal or demotion, and to promote and transfer all such employees. - C. Establish grades and courses of instruction, including special programs, and to provide for athletic, recreational, and social events for students, all as deemed necessary or advisable by the Board. - D. Decide upon the means and methods of instruction, the selection of textbooks and other teaching materials and the use of teaching aids of every kind and nature, after considering the recommendations of the teaching staff concerned. - E. Determine class schedules, the hours of instruction and the duties, responsibilities and assignments of teachers and other employees, and non-teaching activities and the terms and conditions of employment subject to this Agreement.
+- A. The executive management and administrative control of the District and its properties and facilities and the activities of its employees. - B. Hire all employees and subject to the provisions of law, to determine their qualifications and the conditions for their continued employment, or their dismissal or demotion, and to promote and transfer all such employees. - C. Establish grades and courses of instruction, including special programs, and to provide for athletic, recreational and social events for students, all as deemed necessary or advisable by the Board. - D. Decide upon the means and methods of instruction, the selection of textbooks and other teaching materials and the use of teaching aids of every kind and nature, after considering the recommendations of the teaching staff concerned. - E. Determine class schedules, the hours of instruction and the duties, responsibilities and assignments of teachers and other employees, and non-teaching activities the terms and conditions of employment subject to the terms of this Agreement.

 The exercise of the foregoing powers, rights, authority, duties, and responsibilities by the Board, the adoption of policies, rules, regulations, and practices in furtherance thereof, and the use of judgment and discretion in connection therewith shall be limited only by this Agreement, and then only to the extent such terms conform with the Constitution and laws of the State of Michigan and the Constitution and laws of the United States.
-Nothing contained herein shall be considered to deny or restrict the Board of its rights, responsibilities, and authority under the Michigan Revised School Code or any other

-Schools and the State of Michigan.
+Nothing contained herein shall be considered to deny or restrict the Board of its rights, responsibilities, and authority under the Michigan Revised School Code or any other national, state, county, District, or local laws or regulations as they pertain to education and accreditation standards established by the North Central Association of Colleges and Secondary Schools and the State of Michigan.